-Shareholding: Björn holds shares corresponding to less than 0.2 percent of the capital independent in relation to the Group and the Management as well as in relation to the Group's shareholders.
+Shareholding: Björn holds shares corresponding to less than 0.2 percent of the capital and votes in the Group.
+He is considered independent in relation to the Group and the Management as well as in relation to the Group's shareholders.